 The luxury feel of the 308 is accentuated by generous proportions, which mean there's more than plenty of room for 5 adults and headroom aplenty.
 The ride is refined, with generally little wind or road noise getting in to the cabin - whilst engine noise even on diesel models is whisper quiet.Search Used Peugeot 308

 The only French crossover on our list - but it's definitely a good one.
 The Captur is a good looking, yet practical crossover SUV which drives like a small hatchback.
 After all, it's based on the well-riding Clio, so it soaks up bumpy roads with similar aplomb and also means it's easy to park and drive around town centres.

 The elevated passenger space also means there's plenty of room for five adults.
 Boot space is also impressive, standing at 455 litres with the rear seats pushed forwards, which is enough for three of four large suitcases.
-Plus, as it's based on the Clio it comes with a range of tried and tested engines and solid underpinnings which means although it's a relatively new model, the reliability of the Captur should be proven.
+Plus, as it's based on the Clio it comes with a range of tried and tested engines.